Llanek/R_YouTube_Sentiment_Analysis/README.md

 > print("Hello, stranger!")
 [1] "Hello, stranger!"
 ```
   And welcome to my first github repository!
 In this little readme I want to explain the idea, the aim(s) and maybe one day the results behind all the code you'll stumble across here.
 As a little disclaimer this project is only supervised and work on by myself and so far not peer reviewed in any kind as well as served as a prototype to get to know github.
 Therefore excuse all major and minor faux pas in the git/coding etiquette.
+Further I'm not versed in YouTube's own analytical dashboards and functionalities, so maybe all of what's concluded below might very likely be already implemented by the YouTube/ Google data teams for channel admins and YouTuber users out there.

 ## The origin